samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

     Body: ComponentOrTag<any>,
    };
    ```
-2. Write the jSX code for the component itself.
+2. Write the JSX code for the component itself.
 Usually, this has no styling and
    very little functionality.
 It is just a bare template on which styles and
    behaviors can be hung:
    ```ts